Things To See & Do In Boston | ![]() |

 The City of Boston is so compact and walkable that you can see and do most everything you want on foot.
-If you are looking for something to do in the city or have some visitors coming to town, here's our helpful list of can't-miss attractions:
+If you are looking for things to do in Boston or have some visitors coming to town, here's our helpful list of can't-miss attractions:

 Boston Public Library: